samarkanddesign/blog/content/post/suzani-splendour.md

 Suzani are making a comeback but there is a threat to authentic suzani as machine made and synthetic copies are sold cheap making the true embroidered pieces seem expensive.

 You can use a suzani in many ways and they make a great addition to an interior.
-We have seen them used as a head boards, bedspreads, lavish tablecloths, or in upholstery and they really are worth the
+We have seen them used as a head boards, bedspreads, lavish tablecloths, or in upholstery and they really are worth the investment.